NTSB: 13-year-old drove pickup in Texas crash that killed 9

 HOBBS, N.M.
-(AP) — A 13-year-old was driving the pickup truck that struck a van in West Texas in a fiery collision that killed nine people, including six members of a college golf team and their coach, a National Transportation Safety Board official said Thursday.
+(AP) — The investigation into this week's fiery head-on crash in West Texas now focuses on the revelation that a 13-year-old was driving the pickup truck that struck a van, killing nine people, including six members of a college golf team and their coach.

 Although it was unclear how fast the two vehicles were traveling, “this was clearly a high-speed collision,” Landsberg said.